Introduction to Image Analysis

 Contact

-For course-related questions, please use ILIAS.
+For course-related questions, navigate to the "Introduction to Image Analysis" course on ILIAS and use the discussion board there.
 For private matters, contact the instructors via email.

 Acknowledgments